KhalilKrugerOS/trust-sec/docs/AUTHENTICATION.md

 8. Session created and stored in database
 9. User redirected to `callbackURL` with session cookie

+## Route Protection

+Protected routes verify authentication status server-side using Better Auth's session API.
+The login page checks for existing sessions and redirects authenticated users to prevent duplicate logins.
+Similarly, protected pages like `/courses` verify the user's session and redirect unauthenticated users to the login page.
+This is implemented in server components by calling `auth.api.getSession()` with request headers, ensuring server-side session validation before rendering page content.

 ## Development Workflow

 ### Initial Setup